Creating simple forms for your WordPress website is, well, simple.

 Autoresponder rules apply when specific conditions are met after the visitor has submitted your form.
 With this type of conditional logic, you can trigger autoresponders, such as emails, to send out automatically to anyone once the Submit button is selected.

 Again, each plugin I discussed has the ability to send out emails automatically after users submit forms on your website:

-- Gravity Forms.
-Gravity Forms sends out an email if specific actions occur.
+- Gravity Forms: Send out an email if specific actions occur.
 More so, this plugin allows you to apply advanced conditional logic based on your site visitor’s actual field answers (e.g. send an email to school administrator if site visitor chooses a request for more information and send an email if site visitor chooses additional fields such as interested in getting more education, making more money, attending online classes, etc.).

 Form rules redirect site visitors to a specific URL, show a message, or show a specific web page on your website after they have met certain conditions after submitting a form.
 Check out what this features lets you do: